Getting a mortgage with a default

 Why not check out our full in-depth guide on how to improve your credit score in preparation for a mortgage.

-Using a mortgage broker can prove invaluable when it comes to applying for a mortgage with bad credit.
+Using a mortgage broker can prove invaluable when it comes to applying for a mortgage with a default.
 Not only will they be able to analyse your situation and make recommendations surrounding your application, they also have access to specialist mortgage lenders.

 These lenders don’t always make themselves accessible to the general public, instead they only work with intermediaries.